 Jeremy Wallace

-Jeremy Wallace is a professor of government at Cornell University.
+Jeremy Wallace is the A. Doak Barnett Professor of China Studies at Johns Hopkins School of Advanced International Studies (SAIS).
 His most recent book is Seeking Truth and Hiding Facts: Information, Ideology and Authoritarianism in China (Oxford University Press, 2022).

 What the clean energy boom means for fossil fuel communities